6 Best Places for Skiing in North Carolina (+ Ski Resort Info)

 Since its opening in 1964, Ski Sapphire Valley has been the place where family memories have been created for generations!

 The tubing zone there is famous for the name- Frozen Falls Tube Park.
 It’s a 500 foot run with a 60 feet vertical drop.
-Tubing sessions take a little more than 1.5 hours.
+Tubing sessions are 1 hour and 45 minutes long.
 Make sure to arrive early to reserve your place.
-It’s a first-come, first-serve basis.
+It’s a first-come, first-serve basis and costs $35.

 Ski Sapphire Valley offers skiing and snowboarding lessons for all who are eager to develop their skills further.
 Lessons take place one hour after opening and run every hour and 15 minutes after that.
 Kids above age 4 are allowed to participate in group lessons.

-Day ticket prices during the main season are around $40 for adults and $23 for children for ski passes.
+Day ticket prices during the main season start at $65 for adults and $53 for children for ski passes only, not including equipment rental.
 Discounts apply for groups of 10 and more.

 Snowboarding and skiing in NC